pydantic/pydantic/docs/concepts/experimental.md

 #### Any error in the last field of the input will be ignored

-As described [above](#2-ignore-errors-in-last), any error in the last field of the input will be ignored.
+As described [above](#2-ignore-errors-in-last), many errors can result from truncating the input.
+Rather than trying to specifically ignore errors that could result from truncation, Pydantic ignores all errors in the last element of the input in partial validation mode.

-This means clearly invalid data will pass validation if the errors is in the last field of the input:
+This means clearly invalid data will pass validation if the error is in the last field of the input:

 ```py
 from typing import List